KlashbeN/BrowseAMall/ProjectLog.md

 				About 4 hrs each student
 Total 117 hours

+Date: 23th - 24th June
+What did we do?
+Updated About us and Contact us page.
+				About 2 hrs each student.
+Total

 Date: 11th- 20th June
 What did we do?
 Research on bootstrap for website.
 				About ? hrs each student

-Date: 23th - 24th June
+Date: 25th - ?th June
 What did we do?
-Updated About us and Contact us page.
+Played around and customise forums page.
-				About 2 hrs each student.
+				About
-Total

-Date: